 Friends of the Earth Action President Erich Pica is a nationally recognized environmental and progressive leader, and an economics expert on energy subsidies.
-For more than a decade, Erich has worked to reform U.S. tax and budget policy to reduce pollution and increase clean energy.
-His core belief that the solution to climate change rests at the intersection of justice and the environment has developed Friends of the Earth Action’s strategy to include racial justice and just transition in its work, with particular focus on indigenous and grassroots advocacy.
-Under Erich’s tenure, Friends of the Earth’s membership has grown to one million people, in all 50 states, most recently realigning priority resources to support Trump defense work.
+Erich has worked to reform U.S. tax and budget policy to reduce pollution and increase clean energy.
+His core belief that the solution to the climate crisis rests at the intersection of justice and the environment has shaped Friends of the Earth Action’s strategy and mission.
+Under Erich’s tenure, Friends of the Earth Action’s supporter base has grown to more than two million people.

-Erich serves as the chair of the board of the Partnership Project and Partnership Project Action Fund, is a former board member of the Safe Energy Communication Council and former chair of the Green Group.
-He also sits on the executive committee of the Citizens Trade Campaign and the advisory committee of the District of Columbia Environmental Network.
+Erich serves as the chair of the board of the Partnership Project and Partnership Project Action Fund.
+He is a Democracy Initiative board member, a former board member of the Safe Energy Communication Council and former chair of the Green Group.

-Prior to becoming Friends of the Earth Action’s president in 2009, Erich served as the organization’s director of domestic programs.
-In that role, he designed and launched many campaigns to bring emerging technologies such as nanotechnology and synthetic biology under greater public and regulatory control and to reform how the federal government manages and invests in our transportation system.
+Prior to becoming Friends of the Earth Action’s president in 2009, Erich served as the organization’s director of domestic programs, where he led campaigns to bring emerging technologies like nanotechnology and synthetic biology under greater public and regulatory control and to reform how the federal government manages and invests in our transportation system.

 Brent was most recently president of Friends of the Earth and Friends of the Earth Action, from 1994 to 2009.
 In his 40-plus years of environmental advocacy, he has been active in campaigns to reform foreign aid, save forests, protect rivers and advance human rights.
 He was an architect of significant legislation to protect natural resources and clean up pollution.
 Brent is a leader in the effort to save rivers — he helped expand the National Wild and Scenic Rivers System from eight rivers in 1973 to more than 250 today and helped eliminate more than 200 dams and stream dredging projects, which would have destroyed rivers, wetlands, wildlife and areas of significant scientific value.
 He founded American Rivers, the Environmental Policy Center, and Environmental Policy Institute, and was the chairman of the board of directors of the League of Conservation Voters.
 Brent holds a bachelor’s degree from Duke University and a master’s from Yale University in mathematics and a Ph.D. in philosophy from the University of Maryland.